 Applicants must be international students currently enrolled at EMU.
 Applicants must be in good academic standing and must remain in favorable academic standing throughout the term of their ISAB appointment.

 How do I apply?
 What is the application process?Click here to complete the online form.
-Applications must be submitted on or before September 21, 2012.
+Applications must be submitted on or before September 25, 2013.
 A selection panel will review your application.
 If your application is selected, you will be invited to an interview.
 Interviews will be held later in September.
-The top six to ten candidates will be appointed to the board.

 If I am appointed, what is the time commitment?